gamejolt/terms/distribution-agreement/global.md

 6.1. **Advertisements.** If you choose to monetize your Products using advertisements, Game Jolt will place advertisements using Google AdSense and/or other ad networks (at Game Jolt's sole discretion) on your Product page.
 You agree to abide by Google's policies, including their [policy on adult content, or the comparable policies of the applicable ad network](https://support.google.com/adsense/answer/4410771?hl=en-GB).
 If your Product is in violation of any laws, including intellectual property laws, or in violation of our [Terms of Service](http://gamejolt.com/terms) in **any** way, we may disallow ads on your Product page, withhold Ad Revenue, and/or terminate your Account and this agreement.
 Just to be clear, Game Jolt has **sole discretion** over whether or not ads can run on your Product pages.

+##### 7. Game Jolt Partner Program

+7.1. **The Program.** The Partner Program allows Partners to download your Products and create or stream videos of Product gameplay ("Partner Content").
+Partners will be provided with unique URLs to Products opted into the Partner Program ("Partner Links").
+When a User clicks on a Partner Link, they will be brought to your Product page.
+If they purchase the Product, the Partner will receive a portion of Revenue.

+7.2. **Opt In.** You must opt in for each individual Product, in order for those Products to be included in the Partner Program.
+Once opted in, the Product will be displayed on a list of Products available to Partners.
+You agree that Partners may download opted-in Products free of charge.
+No Revenue will be paid to you for these downloads by Partners.
+Downloads of the Products by Partners as part of the Partner Program are licenses, which may be revoked by Game Jolt at their sole discretion, and no ownership is transferred.

+7.3. **Opt Out.** Once a Product is opted into the Partner Program, you may then choose to opt out.
+However, any Partner Links created prior to opting out will remain active subject to this agreement, the Partner Program agreement, the Terms of Use and Privacy Policy.

+7.4. **Revenue Share.** Product Revenue generated from a User arriving on the Service through a Partner Link will be shared between you and the Partner, with the Partner receiving 10% of the Revenue.
+This Revenue share is subject to change at Game Jolt's sole discretion.
+The Partner's share of Revenue is in addition to Game Jolt's share, as allocated by you in your Account Dashboard.

+7.5. **No Guarantees.** Opting into the Partner Program does not guarantee that Partners will download or play your Product, create videos of your Product, or display Partner Links to your Product, or that your Products will be sold once a User clicks on a Partner Link to your Product.

+7.6. **Disputes.** Disputes between you and a Partner regarding the Partner Content and their use and advertisement of the Products must be resolved between you and the Partner.
+You acknowledge and agree that Game Jolt is not a party to such a dispute, nor is Game Jolt responsible for the outcome of any such dispute.

+7.7. **Other Terms.** By opting into the Partner Program, you agree to the following terms:

+7.7.1.
+Neither you nor Game Jolt have any ownership or control, editorial or otherwise, of the Partner Content, including any comments by the Partner or the positive or negative viewpoint of the Partner toward the Product;

+7.7.2.
+Your Product will conform with the Game Jolt Terms of Use and Privacy Policy, and any other Game Jolt policies;

+7.7.3.
+Game Jolt will not reveal any non-public information about any Partner in the Partner Program to you, including names, addresses, and other contact information;

+7.7.4.
+Game Jolt may remove your Products from the Partner Program and invalidate your Partner Links at any time and at their sole discretion;

+7.7.5.
+Game Jolt and Partners in the Partner Program are not partners, joint venturers, a single business entity, or any other type of partnership, and not affiliated in any way.
+Partners are not agents of Game Jolt, nor do they have the ability to speak for Game Jolt or contractually bind Game Jolt in any way;

+7.7.6.
+Game Jolt does not monitor any Partner Content, nor does Game Jolt have any responsibility to take action regarding Partner Content or to respond to complaints by you or any other party about Partner Content in any way, whether or not the Partner Content is located on the Game Jolt Marketplace, Game Jolt website or standalone software application, or any other location.

-##### 7. Your Promises
+##### 8. Your Promises

-7.1.
+8.1.
 You promise that you created the content in your Product, or that you have the necessary rights to include any content that is in your Product.

-7.2.
+8.2.
 You promise that your Product doesn't violate any laws and that it is in compliance with any regulations that apply to your Product.

-7.3.
+8.3.
 You promise to provide accurate information, including information about your Connected Withdrawal Method, in your Account Dashboard.

-7.4.
+8.4.
 You promise that your Product doesn't contain any viruses, worms, or Trojan horses or any other computer code, files or programs designed to interrupt, destroy or limit the functionality of any computer software or devices.

-7.5.
+8.5.
 You promise that your Product won't attempt to obtain unauthorized access to any data of Game Jolt, Users, or any third party.

-7.6.
+8.6.
 You promise that your Product doesn't violate any copyright, patent, trademark, trade secret, or right of publicity laws, that it doesn't contain any slander or libel, and that it doesn't infringe on anyone's rights.

-##### 8. Confidentiality
+##### 9. Confidentiality

-8.1.
+9.1.
 You promise to keep any confidential information that has not yet been made public, which is communicated to you under this agreement, confidential.

 Confidential information can include (but isn't limited to) any of the following: information relating to released or unreleased products, taxpayer identification numbers, residential addresses, bank account information and payment processing information that either you or Game Jolt are obligated to treat as confidential.

-##### 9. Termination
+##### 10. Termination

-9.1.
+10.1.
 You may terminate your Account at any time by contacting us at contact@gamejolt.com.
-However, if a Product on your Account has been sold to a User, that Product may not be removed from the Marketplace.
+However, if a Product on your Account has been sold to a User or downloaded, that Product may not be removed from the Marketplace.

-9.2.
+10.2.
 We may terminate your Account and cease the sale of any Products on your Account at any time, and for any reason, at our sole discretion.

-9.3.
+10.3.
 Even after your Account is terminated, you agree that Game Jolt retains the ability, worldwide and in perpetuity, to fulfill any sale and deliver any Product sold to Users up to the point that your Account was terminated.

-##### 10. Warranties and Liability
+##### 11. Warranties and Liability

-**10.1.
-No Warranties.
+11.1. **No Warranties.
 The Marketplace and all of Game Jolt's services are provided on an "as is," "as available" basis, as modified from time to time by us.
 There is no warranty of any kind.**

 **Game Jolt disclaims any and all warranties, either express or implied, including (without limitation) implied warranties of merchantability, fitness for a particular purpose, quiet enjoyment, quality of information, title, and non-infringement.
 Game Jolt also disclaims any warranty regarding non-interruption of use, freedom from bugs, and that use of the Marketplace or any Game Jolt service will be error-free.**